ekraw36/Tea_Docs/troubleshooting.md

 # Installation and Environment Issues
 > *"Tea won’t install with pip"*
 * Ensure you are using Python 3.8+.
 Older versions of Python may fail during dependency resolution.
-* Run 'python -m pip install - -upgrade pip' to avoid outdated resolver errors.
+* Run `python -m pip install - -upgrade pip` to avoid outdated resolver errors.
-* If you see permission errors, try 'pip install - -user tea-lang' or use a virtual environment.
+* If you see permission errors, try `pip install - -user tea-lang` or use a virtual environment.

 > *"ModuleNotFoundError: No module named ‘tea’"*
 * Your environment likely differs from the one where you installed Tea.
-Run 'pip show tea-lang' to confirm installation location.
+Run `pip show tea-lang` to confirm installation location.
-* Activate the correct environment using “source venv/bin/activate” or “.\venv\Scripts\activate”
+* Activate the correct environment using `source venv/bin/activate` or `.\venv\Scripts\activate`

 # Data loading and Formatting Issues
 > *"Tea says my data is ‘not recognized’ or ‘invalid format.’"*